It starts with the real task

 Plain English answer

-The welding risk assessment often sits inside a RAMS pack, alongside the method statement that explains the working sequence.
+The risk assessment usually sits inside the RAMS pack, next to the method statement that spells out the working sequence.

 Hazards